CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IItemStack.md

 //prints 1561
 print(pick.maxDamage);

-//sets grass Hardness to 256
-pick.maxDamage = 256;
+//sets the max damage of the Diamond Pickaxe to 256 pick.maxDamage = 256;

 //prints 256